-The purpose of this review was to evaluate the facility's glucometer POCT program compliance with applicable laboratory regulatory standards and quality testing practices as required by VHA, the College of American Pathologists, and The Joint Commission.
-The majority of laboratory testing is performed in the main laboratory.
+The purpose of this review was to evaluate the facility's glucometer POCT program compliance with applicable laboratory regulatory standards and quality testing practices as required by VHA, the College of American Pathologists, and The Joint Commission.^e The majority of laboratory testing is performed in the main laboratory.
 However, with newer technologies, testing has emerged from the laboratory to the patient's bedside, the patient's home, and other non-laboratory sites.
 This is called POCT (also known as ancillary or waived testing) and can include tests for blood glucose, fecal occult blood, hemoglobin, and prothrombin time.

 All laboratory testing performed in VHA facilities must adhere to quality testing practices.
 These practices include annual competency assessment and quality control testing.
 Failure to implement and comply with regulatory standards and quality testing practices can jeopardize patient safety and place VHA facilities at risk.
-Erroneous results can lead to inaccurate diagnoses, inappropriate medical treatment, and poor patient outcomes.21
+Erroneous results can lead to inaccurate diagnoses, inappropriate medical treatment, and poor patient outcomes.20

-We reviewed relevant documents, the EHRs of 46 randomly selected inpatients and outpatients who underwent POCT for blood glucose July 1, 2015 through June 30, 2016, and the annual competency assessments of 39 clinicians who performed the glucose testing.
-Additionally, we interviewed key employees and conducted onsite glucometer inspections of two community living center units, nuclear medicine, urgent care, the adult care teleunit, and the Traverse City and Grand Traverse VA Outpatient Clinics to assess compliance with manufacturers' maintenance and solution/reagent storage requirements.
+We reviewed relevant documents, the EHRs of 50 randomly selected inpatients and outpatients who underwent POCT for blood glucose from July 1, 2015 through June 30, 2016, and the annual competency assessments of 36 clinicians who performed the glucose testing.
+Additionally, we interviewed key employees and conducted onsite glucometer inspections of the Emergency Department, a PC clinic, the physical therapy clinic, an acute inpatient medical unit, and the Billings CBOC to assess compliance with manufacturers' maintenance and solution/reagent storage requirements.
 The table below shows the areas reviewed for this topic.
 The area marked as NM did not meet applicable requirements and needed improvement.